First drive: 2022 Subaru Forester Wilderness rings the mountains

 Going far past where the pavement ends

 The high-desert area around Bend, Oregon, gave us a fuss-free launch point to size up more than our first impressions.
-I tested the latest Wilderness model on traffic-free highways and on some of the nation’s most scenic forest service roads around Mt.
-Bachelor and the Cascade mountain high country.
+I tested the latest Wilderness model on traffic-free highways and on some of the nation’s most scenic forest service roads around Cascade mountain high country.
 Most of the trek was blissfully off the grid and away from cell reception.
 And if you’re looking at your phone screen with views like this, you still haven’t found your groove.

 2022 Subaru Forester Wilderness - first drive